 Harry Powers was born Herman Drenth in the Netherlands in 1892.
 In 1910, at age 18, he emigrated with his family to Cedar Rapids, Iowa.
 Fourteen years later, at age 32, and allegedly after having lived overseas, he moved to Quiet Dell, near Clarksburg, West Virginia, under the name Harry Powers.

 There he began to assume the character of an Oklahoma oil-stock promoter, the first of several aliases he adopted over time.
-A year later, after having responded to her advertisement in "Lonely Hearts Magazine," he married Luella Strother, who owned a farm and grocery store nearby.
+A year later, after responding to her advertisement in "Lonely Hearts Magazine," he married Luella Strother, who owned a farm and grocery store nearby.

 But Powers' taste for lonely-hearts correspondence wasn't satiated when he met Strother.
 He began to take out personal advertisements, posting false information in an attempt to capture the attention of lonely, wealthy women.
 Many wrote Powers in response.
 According to the U.S. Post Office, letters poured into Clarksburg at a rate of 10 to 20 per day.